uccser/cs-field-guide/text/en/chapters/computer-vision.md

 In physics light refers to the photons (an elementary particle) propagating through space carrying some energy.
 The energy of the photon can be quantified as the wavelength through which the particle oscillates, on these terms the human eye can only see a small fraction of the light around us as it is only sensitive to light between roughly $780$ nanometers and $390$ nanometers.
 The other wavelengths of light not visible to the human eye can only be seen by using specialised equipment such as thermal cameras, and x-ray machines though only through encoding the image with the visible light we can see.

+{image filename="placehold.it.500x400.png" caption="The electromagnetic spectrum, where the visible band of light is between 390nm to 700nm."}

 The human eye has (in general) 3 types of cone cells that are responsive to different bands of light.
 This is labelled in the spectrum of light (also known as the electromagnetic spectrum) as the visible spectrum.
-Where either side lies the ultraviolet spectrum at smaller wavelengths and infra-red spectrum at bigger wavelength although these are not the only spectrums of light.
-What is really interesting is that other animals such as birds have cones for other spectrums of light such as ultraviolet.

-{comment TODO image of flower in visible light vs flower in ultraviolet}

-{comment TODO image of electromagnetic spectrum with highlight of visible light}

-{comment TODO graph of responsiveness of the eye in the electromagnetic spectrum}
+{image filename="placehold.it.500x400.png" caption="The responsiveness of the human retina within the visible light spectrum."}

 From this graph we can see that the 3 types of cone cells are reactive to different wavelengths of light where each type of cone cell corresponds to a peaks in the graph.
 We can see that these cones cells could be referred to the red cone cell, green cone cell, and blue cone cell due to their responsiveness at particular wavelengths.
 It is through the combined response of these cone cells that you can see colour.

+Either side of the visible spectrum lies the ultraviolet spectrum at smaller wavelengths and infra-red spectrum at bigger wavelength, although these are not the only spectrums of light.
+What is really interesting is that other animals such as birds have cones for other spectrums of light such as ultraviolet as something as innocuous as a flower may look completely different to them.

+{image filename="placehold.it.500x400.png" caption="On the left a flower in visible light, while on the right the same flower in ultraviolet light."}

 {comment TODO interactive with combining colours }

-### Digital Cameras
+### Digital Images

+Digital images are most commonly understood to be created by software or digital cameras.

 {panel type="teacher-note" summary="Digital camera sensors"}